fredgibbs/fredgibbs.github.io/cv/cv-all.md

 ### Reviews
+Ole Peter Grell, Andrew Cunningham, and Jon Arrizabalaga (eds.), _"It All Depends on the Dose": Poison and Medicines in European History_.
+Routledge, 2018.
+In _Bulletin of the History of Medicine_ 93.3 (2019): 451-453.

-Susanne Leikam, _Framing Spaces in Motion: Tracing Visualizations of Earthquakes into Twentieth-Century San Francisco._ Heidelberg: Universitätsverlag, 2015.
+Susanne Leikam, _Framing Spaces in Motion: Tracing Visualizations of Earthquakes into Twentieth-Century San Francisco._ Universitätsverlag, 2015.
 In _Journal of American History_ 103.4 (March 2017): 1067-68.

 Isla Fay, _Health and the City: Disease, Environment and Government in Norwich, 1200–1575_.
-York: York Medieval Press, 2015.
+York Medieval Press, 2015.
 In *Social History of Medicine* 29.4 (February 2016): 844-45.

 Massimo Montanari, _Medieval Tastes: Food, Cooking, and the Table_.
-New York: Columbia University Press, 2015.
+Columbia University Press, 2015.
 In _Agricultural History_ 90.2 (2016): 248-9.

 Luke Demaitre, _Medieval Medicine: The Art of Healing from Head to Toe_.
-Santa Barbara: Praeger, 2013.
+Praeger, 2013.
 In _Journal of the History of Medicine and Allied Sciences_ 69.1 (2014): 667-9.

 Nancy G. Siraisi, _Communities of Learned Experience.
 Epistolary Medicine in the Renaissance_.
-Baltimore: Johns Hopkins University Press, 2013.
+Johns Hopkins University Press, 2013.
 In _British Journal of the History of Science_ 47.1 (2014): 178-9.

 Ian Mortimer, _The Dying and the Doctors: the Medical Revolution in Seventeenth Century England_.
-Woodbridge: Boydell Press, 2009.
+Boydell Press, 2009.
 In _Journal of Social History_ 44.4 (2011): 1289-91.

 Lawrence M. Principe (ed.), _Chymists and Chymistry_.
-Edited by .
-Philadelphia: Chemical Heritage Foundation and Science History Publications, 2007.
+Chemical Heritage Foundation and Science History Publications, 2007.
 In _Pharmacy in History_ 50.1 (2008): 34-6.

 ### Encyclopedia Articles